kgdunn/pid-book/data-visualization/data-visualization-in-context.rst

 	* *Manager*:  How can we effectively summarize the (a) number and (b) types of defects on our 17 products for the last 12 months?

-	* *Yourself*: We produce products ina batchwise manner.
-For each batch we have 25 different measurements (sensors) that we record a value for at a rate of 5 readings per minute, over a total interval of 300 minutes.
+	* *Yourself*: We produce products in a batchwise manner.
+For each batch we have 25 different sensors that we record a value for at a rate of 5 readings per minute, over a total interval of 300 minutes.
 How can we visualize these :math:`25 \times 5 \times 300 = 37500` data points?

 .. rubric:: What we will cover